The Bankrate promise

 This card offers several insurance benefits and consumer protections, including American Express purchase protection, extended warranties, a baggage insurance plan and secondary auto rental coverage.
 These benefits are complimentary for cardholders.

-Should I get the Amex Gold?
+Should you get the Amex Gold Card?

 While the Amex Gold Card could be a winner for almost anyone, there are specific consumers it would benefit more.
 There are also certain cardholders who might be better off with a different credit card altogether.